matthiasn/talk-transcripts/Hickey_Rich/DesignInPractice.md

 So this is Design In Practice, and the objective here is to demystify design somewhat.
-I think I have given a few talks in the past that are about a lot of the ideas in design, but left the concrete practice of it sort of underspecified.
-And it has led to maybe a certain imagined magicness to design that I wanted to dispel.
+I think I have given a few talks in the past that were about a lot of the ideas in design, but left the concrete practice of it sort of underspecified.
+And it has led to maybe a certain imagined magicness to design that I want to dispel.
 I think design is something that you can learn to do.
 I think it is something that has concrete activities, practices, or things that we do.